The 9 Best Foods for Athletes

 For vegetarian athletes (or those who just want to go meatless once and a while), plant-based sources of protein are a must.
 These include soybeans (and tofu), lentils, peas, and all varieties of beans—black, pinto, white, kidney, you name it.
 “Most people don’t eat enough of these or they say they don’t like them,” says Lewin.
 “But really, you can do so much with them: add them into salads, make a three-bean chili, eat hummus… you don’t have to just eat them straight out of a can every day.”

 Beans may not be the protein powerhouse that steak or poultry is—a cup of black beans has about 114 calories and 7 grams of protein, versus 168 calories and 33 grams of protein for 4 ounces of skinless chicken breast.
 But unlike animal protein, beans have no saturated fat and are also a good source of fiber, which can help keep you feeling fuller for longer.
+As a result, the fiber in beans can help with weight loss.
+For more information on how to start your day right to lose bodyfat: (click here).

 Pasta